labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/reset.md

 - `-p`, `--passwd`: This parameter is used to provide a password for authentication.

-- `-i`, `--pk`: This parameter is used to specify the file to read the identity (private key) for public key authentication.
+- `-i`, `--pk`: This parameter specifies the file to read the identity (private key) used for public key authentication.

-- `--pk-passwd`: This parameter is used to decrypt the passphrase-encrypted PEM encoded private key.
+- `--pk-passwd`: This parameter is used for the passphrase to decrypt the PEM-encoded private key.

 - `--port`: This parameter is used to specify the port of the remote host to connect to.